Named Professorships

 The Henry and Lois Foster Professorship was established in 1979 as the inaugural endowed professorship for Cummings School of Veterinary Medicine.
 The intent of the professorship is to attract academic leadership, confer prestige, and stimulate the school's early success.
 With this gift, the late Tufts University Trustee and first Chair of the school’s Board of Advisors, Dr. Henry Foster, V83, H92, and his wife, Lois, conveyed the ethos that a student-centered university is best served by recruiting the highest-quality faculty.
 The first holder of this professorship was Franklin M. Loew, D.V.M, Ph.D.

-Marilyn M. Simpson Chair in Equine Medicine
+Marilyn M. Simpson Professorship in Equine Medicine

 a smiling person with long grey hair wearing a black long sleeve shirt and navy blue vest standing in the woods.